slowernews/wisdom-tldr/README.md

 > *'The more relaxed you are, the better you are at everything: the better you are with your loved ones, the better you are with your enemies, the better you are at your job, the better...'*

+===
+###On perfectionism

+> *'Never appear too perfect' -- Robert Greene (46th law of power)*

+> *'Have exactly one vice.
+Two is too much.
+None makes you boring.
+Drink cocktails.
+Beer is for uncreative people.'*

+> *'Play the average but don’t forget about the outliers.
+Taking a chance on something unique might be the most rewarding thing you ever do.'*